clemens-code/bitbucketwatcher/README.md

 ## Supported Technology

-At the time only Bitbucket with the API 1.0 and Teams are supported.
+As Repository is only Bitbucket is supported.
+As message channels Teams and Telegram are supported.
+Teams via the webhook API and Telegram via the Bot API.
+You can either use both of them or only one.

 ## How to Start